kevh182/send_it_to_tty2rpi/README.md

 ```
 { "currentMode": "PS2", "gameName": "God of War", "gameID": "SCUS-97399", "currentChannel": 1, "rssi": -18, "currentSize": "8MB" }
 ```

+Designed to run on the Raspberry Pi, since the original intention of "tty2rpi" was to also run on a Raspberry Pi.
+It "should" work on any Linux OS but Debian is prefered.
+I test tty2rpi with an old laptop running Debian and it seems to work just fine.

 ### Additional Required Python Modules for "tty2rpi_mcp_sender.py"